 The healthcare sector is always striving to minimize risks for staff and patients.
-Medical computers are used throughout most clinics and hospitals since they’ve been built from ground up not to interfere with the numerous medical devices.
+Healthcare computers are used throughout most clinics and hospitals since they've been built from ground up not to interfere with the numerous medical devices.
 Staff receive special training to handle urgent situations like confrontations with visitors without panicking patients.
 And so on.

 Surgical procedures carry risks by their very nature.
 To reduce them, many providers and medical groups are increasingly bringing artificial intelligence (AI) into the surgical process.
 We cover that process today, going through each phase and AI's usefulness in it.
 We then discuss three features that make medical computers vital in the success of AI in healthcare.